Adalberto Peñaranda: Loan to Málaga

 On 5 January 2017, it was announced that Peñaranda had been recalled from Udinese and would spend the remainder of the season on loan with La Liga side Málaga.
 The deal included an option for Málaga to extend the loan by a further season.

 Return to Watford

 Upon his return to Watford he scored his first goal for the club in an EFL Cup tie against Coventry City on 27 August 2019.

 Loan to Eupen

 On 2 September 2019, Adalberto Peñaranda moved to Eupen on a one-year loan.

 Loan to CSKA Sofia

 On 5 October 2020, Adalberto Peñaranda moved to CSKA Sofia on a one-year loan.

 Loan to Las Palmas

 On 12 July 2021, Peñaranda returned to Spain after signing a one-year loan deal with UD Las Palmas in the second division.

+Boavista

+On 1 September 2022, Peñaranda joined Primeira Liga side Boavista on a free transfer, signing a 3-year deal.
+After a year, Peñaranda left Boavista without playing a game, due to a club sanction that kept him from being registered to the squad.